j-jacobson/buzzmasters/README.md

 ## Contributing

 Please open an issue before opening a PR.
+If you like this code, please leave a comment for star it.
+Thanks!

 ## Ethics

 Is running bots online ethical?
 I'm not sure, and suspect not.
 I never ran a full campaign using this code, it was just a proof of concept.
 Please think before using this code.
 Let's make the internet a better place.

+## Test Zone

+You can test on the subreddit /r/buzzmasters.

 ## License